Skip to Main Content

 1926 Pediatric residency program officially recognized

-August 6, 1926 Affiliation agreement with U.C.
-College of Medicine signed
+August 6, 1926 An affiliation agreement with the University of Cincinnati College of Medicine signed

 November 18, 1926 Third hospital building, located at Elland and Bethesda Avenues, dedicated

-December 6, 1926 Third hospital building officially opens
+December 6, 1926 The third hospital building officially opens

-January 4, 1928 William Cooper Procter announces $2.5 million gift to construct and endow the CHRF
+January 4, 1928 William Cooper Procter announces $2.5 million gift to construct and endow the Children's Hospital Research Foundation (CHRF)